leo-liu/tex-pkg/README.md

   * *zhtex*: A very simple CJK font support macros for Plain TeX, mostly for MetaPost.
 Personal use only.

-**Note:** zhmakeindex has moved to https://github/leo-liu/zhmakeindex/
+**Note:** zhmakeindex has been moved to https://github.com/leo-liu/zhmakeindex